-In light of these heresies, author and Aramaic scholar Andrew Gabriel Roth has - using nothing more than Bible hermaneutics - written a refutation to the "YHWH condoned polygyny" nonsense, which he included as an appendix in his most recent project, The Aramaic-English New Testament.
-Published by Netzari Press, this New Testament is a translation of the oldest known "New Testament" ever discovered (the Khabouris Codex) whose copious footnotes and appendixes were written from a Netzari/Messianic viewpoint.
+Author and Aramaic scholar Andrew Gabriel Roth - using nothing more than Bible hermaneutics - has written a refutation to the "YHWH condoned polygyny" nonsense, which he included as an appendix in his anointed project, the Aramaic-English New Testament.
+Published by Netzari Press, the AENT is a translation of a copy of the oldest known "New Testament" ever discovered (the Khabouris Codex) whose copious footnotes and appendixes were written from a Netzari/Messianic viewpoint.
 Mr. Roth has graciously given us permission to reprint his refutation of polygyny here.

 By Andrew Gabriel Roth